What are the different types of GI Microbiome Testing?

 PCR testing is a highly sensitive and specific type of gut microbiome test.
 It involves amplifying DNA from a stool sample, which allows for the identification of a wider range of markers within stool samples.

-PCR is more quantitative than microscopy, as it also measures the abundance of different markers testing.
-This allows even .
+PCR is more quantitative than microscopy, as it also measures the abundance of the different markers instead of a simple binary present/not present response.

 Culture